CONFERENCE ON THE ASSESSMENT OF COMPETENCE IN MEDICINE AND THE HEALTHCARE PROFESSIONS

 The leading international forum for exchanging ideas and developments in the field of evaluation competence in the health care professions with the aim of improving health care and health care delivery around the world.

-Welcome to the Clinical Skills & Simulation Unit (CSSU) which is part of the Medical School of the Faculty of Health Sciences at Flinders University and based in the Flinders Medical Centre.
+Welcome to the Clinical Skills & Simulation Unit (CSSU) which is part of the Medical School of the Faculty of Medicine, Nursing and Health Sciences at Flinders University and based in the Flinders Medical Centre.

 Our aim is to foster clinical excellence, promote patient safety and clinical outcomes, and advance medical education through application of high fidelity medical simulation for medical students & health care professionals.